 Political Science Major

-Political science has four areas of focus:
+The Political Science Program has four areas of focus:

 - International relations